aberrationI2P/i2p-moneronode-gen/README.md

 # What is different?

 This project aims to automatically generate a node that operates on a hybrid system of communicating with node peers on the onion network (ideally I could add options in the future to change this as one would see fit) while retaining control and access to the RPC through an I2P Tunnel.
+I plan to create this with i2pd.